-What should I do if my child is rubbing their eyes constantly?
+What should I do if my baby is rubbing their eyes constantly?

 Edited by: Conor Lynch

-Have you recently noticed that your child is suffering from itchy eyes and is constantly scratching their eyes?
+Have you recently noticed that your baby or child is suffering from itchy eyes and is constantly rubbing or scratching their eyes?
 Are you wondering what action to take in terms of medical advice?
 If so, this article may have all the reassuring information you are seeking.

 Read on as revered eye specialist for children and young people, Dr Annegret Dahlmann-Noor, explains what causes allergic eye disease in children, how parents can help their children with the disease, as well as outlining when a child should be brought to an ophthalmologist.

-Should I be concerned if my child is rubbing their eyes constantly?
+Should I be concerned if my baby or child is rubbing their eyes constantly?
 Is it a sign of a serious medical condition?

-Eye rubbing is the hallmark of allergic eye disease.
+Eye rubbing in babies, toddlers or children is the hallmark of allergic eye disease.
 Eye allergies are becoming more and more common.
 Specialists reckon that changes in the environment, both outdoors and indoors, may contribute to this increase in numbers of children who are, today, suffering from itchy eyes.

 What causes allergic eye disease in children?